a2i-dpg/ekShop-doc/admin/ProductFeature.md

 # Pickup Point Order

-Pick up point order refers to all the orders for which the option of delivery was pick up point.
-This means that these orders have to be picked up by the customer having to go to a pick up point that we have designated in the website.

 **This feature allows us to view and change orders made for which the delivery option was selected as Pick-Up**

 ![](images/others/pickuppointorder.png)